Advise or Advice?

 For native English speakers, the confusion over "advise" and "advice" usually disappears when the pronunciation is made clear.

-• Advise rhymes with prize and size.
+• "Advise" rhymes with prize and size.

-• Advice rhymes with price and mice.
+• "Advice" rhymes with vice and mice.

 NB: The use of "advice" and "advise" has nothing to do with US or UK writing conventions.